 Austrian criminal law provides that a legal entity can be held criminally liable for criminal offences committed by its decision makers (ie, its managers for the benefit of the company under the Law on the Responsibility of Legal Entities (VbVG)).
 The criminal liability relates directly to the company itself and not to its owners.
 Therefore, a shareholder change does not eliminate or alter the criminal liability of the company for historical criminal conduct.
 Depending on the committed offence, penalties under the VbVG may reach €1 million or more.
-In addition, a criminal court may declare all assets forfeited that were gained through the criminal conduct for which the entity is held criminally liable and civil law claims may ensue if criminal conduct resulted in damages.
+In addition, a criminal conduct for which the entity is held criminally liable and civil law claims may ensue if criminal conduct resulted in damages.